zzApotheosis/zzApotheosis/README.md

 - Java
   - Apache Commons
 - Lua
-- POSIX Shells (If you count these as languages)
+- Shells (If you count these as languages)
   - Bourne shell
   - Zsh
   - BASH